textninja/mychsa/README.md

  - [**frontend**](/frontend) - a React app bundled with webpack then deployed to a static apache server.
 Includes a couple of form controls to interact with the API.
  - [**e2e**](/e2e) - end to end tests for the frontend using a headless browser.
 Excluded from docker compose toolchain.
 Integration with Github Actions to follow.

-In addition to the end to end tests, the api and frontend containers include unit tests.
+In addition to the end to end tests, the api container includes unit tests.
 These tests are written with mocha and chai.

 ## Environment variables